 A cybersecurity incident can cause severe damage to the reputation of the organization and competitive disadvantage in the market, the imposition of penalties, and unwanted legal issues by end-users.
 On average, the cost of each data breach is USD 3.92 million as per this IBM report.
 The biggest challenges providing security in organizations are:

 In the recent survey by PaloAlto Networks, State of Cloud Security report, it was discovered that 94% of organizations use one or more cloud platforms and around 45% of their compute is on containers or CaaS.
 The dominance of containers is increasing and thus the security threats.
 The top issues identified as being a threat in these reports are:

-In this article, we will go through some of the best practices, we can implement to reduce the security risks in the containerized workloads.
+In this article, we will go through some of the container security best practices, we can follow and implement to reduce the security risks in the containerized workloads.

 Below are some tips:

 As much the sourcing of base image needs to be from trusted sources, the packages installed on top of the base also need to be from verified and trusted sources for the same reason.